ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 #### Group By

-Group By allows you to group the aggregate based on specified attributes.
+The `group by` clause allows you to group the aggregate based on specified attributes.

 ###### Syntax

-The syntax for the Group By aggregate function is as follows:
+The syntax for the 'group by` aggregate function is as follows:

 ```ballerina
 from <input stream> window <window name>(...)